 Notter: “In 2019, the majority party at the time tabled the carbon tax bill to avoid having the public hear the debate on this disastrous legislation that spells government overreach to the extreme.”

 Correction: It is not “government overreach” to address a market failure to account for free pollution with a market-based, revenue-neutral policy.
 Market failures do not fix themselves, and economists from across the political spectrum are in near-universal support of the cash-back approach of putting a price on carbon pollution from fossil fuels: US Economists Statement on Carbon Dividends.
-New Hampshire voters overwhelmingly support doing this, as demonstrated by the 162 citizens in favor compared with 4 against who submitted online testimony to this HR 17 resolution.
+New Hampshire voters overwhelmingly support doing this, as demonstrated by the 162 citizens in favor compared with 4 against who submitted online testimony about the HR 17 resolution.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9605&end=9643&autoplay=1